James Baker: Ford 1976 campaign chairman

-Candidacy for Texas Attorney General (1978)
+Candidacy for Texas attorney general (1978)

-Baker campaigned against Mark White, the Democratic nominee for Attorney General, but lost by an 11-point margin in November 1978.
-White later went on to be elected Texas governor.

 After the 1976 election, Baker returned to Andrews Kurth, but he intended to re-enter politics.
 In a conversation with his friend George H.W.
 Bush, he asked for advice about running for state office in Texas.
 Bush recommended challenging Governor Dolph Briscoe, but Baker decided to run for Attorney General, expecting to face Price Daniel Jr., son of the former governor and descendant of Sam Houston.
 Baker concluded that Daniel would be an easier candidate to defeat than Briscoe, as a pedigreed liberal in a state that was shifting toward conservative Republicans like Reagan.

 Daniel ran for the Democratic primary, but lost to former Texas Secretary of State Mark White by 4 percentage points.
 Baker himself ran unopposed in his primary.

 In the general election, Baker ran as a moderate, telling advocacy group LULAC that he would support civil rights protections, even as Republican nominee for governor, Bill Clements, did not.
 Baker did maintain the Republican orthodoxy on preventing taxpayer-funding of abortions, instituting harsher mandatory sentences for some criminals, and supporting the death penalty.
-National Republicans, including Reagan, Ford, 1976 Vice Presidential nominee Bob Dole campaigned on Baker's behalf in the race.
+National Republicans, including Reagan, Ford, and 1976 Vice Presidential nominee Bob Dole, campaigned on Baker's behalf in the race.

-Baker's ran on the slogan "Texas needs a lawyer, not a politician, for attorney general."
+Baker ran on the slogan "Texas needs a lawyer, not a politician, for attorney general."
 The Houston Chronicle political reporter Jim Barlow, who led the Chronicle's coverage of the race, told Baker's biographers that "he was the worst retail politician" that he had encountered over a 15-year career.
 The Chronicle editorial page endorsed White over Baker, leading Baker to resent his hometown newspaper.

 Baker lost the Attorney General race to White with an 11-point deficit.
 In the same year, Clements defeated Democratic governor nominee John Hill, becoming the first Republican to be elected Texas governor since the Reconstruction era.
 Republican Senator John Tower also defeated Democratic challenger, Bob Krueger.

-1980 Presidential election
+1980 presidential election

 Bush, who was serving as chairman of the First International Bank following the end of the Ford presidency, requested Baker's help in running for the Republican presidential nomination in 1980.
-As early as December 1978, Baker had already checked former President Ford to confirm that Ford would not seek the nomination himself, to prevent any conflicts for Baker as Ford's previous campaign manager.
+As early as December 1978, Baker had already checked with former President Ford to confirm that Ford would not seek the nomination himself, to prevent any conflicts for Baker as Ford's previous campaign manager.
 Baker and Bush also spoke with Reagan, a previous high performer in the Republican primaries, to inform him of their intention to run.